troylusty/troylusty.com/src/content/work/camouflage-store.md

 article: "https://troylusty.com/projects/camouflage-store"
 ---

-Setup and ongoing management of an
-[online e-commerce store](https://camouflagestore.uk) in addition to creating, editing, and publishing informational [YouTube](https://www.youtube.com/@camouflagestoreuk) and social media content for a family run outdoors store.
+Migrating and managing an ecommerce store, in addition to creating informational video content.